-senior vice chair, specialized vice chair, deputy registrar.
+senior vice chair, deputy registrar.

 16. Appointment of three member panel - section 238(5)

 I delegate the authority of the chair under section 238(5), to determine that a matter under appeal requires consideration by a three member panel, and to appoint a panel with either of the following memberships: